bids-standard/bids-specification/src/modality-specific-files/eye-tracking.md

  `beh` when combined with behavioral measures).

 In the template filenames, the `<matches>` part corresponds to task filename before the suffix.
-For example if fMRI is considered the main modality with files such as `sub-01_ses-1_task-pRF_run-1_bold.nii.gz`, `<matches>` would then correspond to `sub-01_ses-1_task-pRF_run-1`.
+For example, when fMRI is considered the main modality with files such as `sub-01_ses-1_task-pRF_run-1_bold.nii.gz`, `<matches>` would then correspond to `sub-01_ses-1_task-pRF_run-1`.